Gleb001/LoanCalculator/README.md

 ![sheme_2](./media/file%20script%20structure%20of%20the%20project.png)

 During the development of the described architecture of this project, the greatest attention was paid to the possibility of expanding the project by adding new utilities or project elements.
-Therefore, I consider it important to focus on this point and pay sufficient attention to it.
-Although, probably, you will be able to implement this idea without my help.
-To expand this or a project with a similar architecture, you can use two approaches in my opinion:
+Therefore, to expand this or a project with a similar architecture, you can use two approaches in my opinion:
 1. Adding new utilities in the utilities/ folder and then using them in the project;
 2. Adding functions to files with programmable elements with